Dana-Farber-AIOS/pathml/docs/source/preprocessing.rst

 Preprocessing Quickstart
 ========================

-Preprocessing pipelines define how raw images are transformed and prepared to be fed as inputs into models.
+Preprocessing pipelines define how raw images are transformed and prepared for downstream analysis.
-The ``pathml.preprocessing`` module provides tools for defining preprocessing pipelines for whole-slide images.
+The ``pathml.preprocessing`` module provides tools to define modular preprocessing pipelines for whole-slide images.

 Getting started with premade pipelines
 --------------------------------------